Buggaboo/node-jni/README.md

 1. Build static library -- DONE
 2. Write JNI binding
 3. Write android app to play with node.js, from a phone/tablet/wearable
+4. Redirect node stdout to Log.debug
-4. Fix 'require()' issue, this might require hacking node.js
+5. Fix 'require()' issue, this might require hacking node.js
+6. Secure the application, or at least think of strategies

 FAQ
 ---

 Why static?

 Because the dynamic lib did not build